The Most Expensive Jasper Johns Artwork in Auctions

 Celebrated by Neo-Dadaists, Pop artists, printmakers and the art world at large for the incredible impact his revolutionary artwork had on all of them, Jasper Johns continues to be one of the most important living artists of our time.
 With a legacy that goes well beyond his Flag, his innovative technique and style have written some of the most significant pages of the history of arts, leaving marks in several movements throughout his ongoing sixty-year career.
 Praised and disputed at the same time for being so unusual and outstanding, the works of Jasper Johns marked the creative stances of the 1950s, bringing back the glory of the Dada at a time when everything was to be expressed abstractly.

 The brave artistic experiments of Jasper Johns were first discovered in 1958, when the prominent art dealer Leo Castelli visited the studio of Robert Rauschenberg, Johns’ lover and immense influence.
 Impressed by the craft and the simplicity behind the works he saw, Castelli became his dealer and gave way to the artist’s first exhibition at his gallery, where many important people, like Robert Rosenblum, discovered his work.
 From that moment on, it was clear to everyone that an approach so unique would not get unnoticed.
-His paintings emphasised the process of creation, his sculptures resulted from spontaneity and curiosity, and his printmaking took the medium to a whole new level, contributing to its evolution in an unprecedented way.
+His paintings emphasized the process of creation, his sculptures resulted from spontaneity and curiosity, and his printmaking took the medium to a whole new level, contributing to its evolution in an unprecedented way.

 Because the very act of making art was so essential to him, Jasper Johns has changed the way printmaking was perceived and experienced, by incorporating familiar imagery of the everyday into a re-invented craft.
 His lithographs, screen-prints, etchings and woodblocks were created using materials like brush, pen, pencil, wax, crayons and even plaster, exceeding the medium’s possibilities and extending its creative output.
-This interest and dedication are exactly what revolutionised this field of art and became the reference point for many artists to come, even today.
+This interest and dedication are exactly what revolutionized this field of art and became the reference point for many artists to come, even today.

 As one of the most valuable artists in the world, Jasper Johns and his artworks have been incredibly sought after ever since that first exhibition of his – in fact, the MoMA immediately bought three of the pieces on display for its collection.
 Furthermore, in 1980 the Whitney Museum of American Art paid $1 million for his 1958 Three Flags, then the highest price ever paid for the work of a living artist.
 But this record was surpassed by large over the years, finally culminating in 2014, at a Sotheby’s auction in New York.
 Was is the painting you think it was?
+Scroll down to find out!

 In one of the most comprehensive publications released about the life and work of Jasper Johns, Johns by Barbara Hess follows the principles of any TASCHEN book and comprises a detailed chronological summary of the life and oeuvre of the legendary artists, covering his cultural and historical importance and approximately 100 illustrations with explanatory captions.
 Johns is widely considered one of the most important American artists of the 20th century, most notable for his Flags, sculptures, prints and other artworks that deal with other themes, including targets, numbers, letters, and maps, that are also famously recurrent.
 If you’re a fan of this extraordinary creator, this book might just be the right one for you, at a traditionally affordable Taschen price.